ifeelgoods/racl-rails/README.md

-# Racl::Rails
+# RACL-Rails

-This Gem is based on the RACL gem and eases the integration of RACL with Rails
+This gem extends the RACL gem and eases the integration of RACL with Rails.

 ## Installation